harshvardhaniimi/personal-website/content/blog/2021-12-08-my-name/index.md

 Word, Sheherazade and Ardiantiono.
 Word.

-But anyway, the short term fix is more of a nuisance than trouble.
+The short term fix is more of a nuisance than trouble.
 I have to force my name to suit the general convention of first and last name.
 Thus, I also go as Harshvardhan Harshvardhan (European tradition), FNU Harshvardhan (American way), or M Harshvardhan (my [academic pen-name](https://orcid.org/0000-0001-8086-544X)).

+If you reached here and went through my ramble --- or really anything on my website --- you have gained the liberty to call me "Harsh".
+Pronounced exactly as you imagine.